Skip to content

 }

-To execute queries on deep1M, run the following command for the compiled codes (suppose that it is named ivf_query):
+To execute queries on the Deep1M dataset, run the following command for the compiled codes (suppose that it is named ivf_query):

 ./ivf_query deep1M/deep1M_rabitqlib_ivf_4.index deep1M/deep1M_query.fvecs deep1M/deep1M_groundtruth.ivecs